GergKllai1/ATM_Challenge/README.md

 As a ATM operator<br>
 In order to allow access active customers<br>
-I want to allow withdrawals from only active accounts
+I want to allow withdrawals from only active accounts<br>

+As a customer<br>
+In order to manage my funds<br>
+I need to have a personal account<br>